Showing posts with label Vat Phou. Show all posts

 See the locations on Vat Phou and Vat Tomo Google Map

 Vat Tomo (also called Ou Moung or Huei Thamo): On a boat trip you discover these temple ruins, set in a forest, about 11 km southeast of Vat Phou, on the east side of the Mekong near Ban Tomo.
 Vat Tomo consists of a laterite enclosure wall, two gateways in good condition and the original temple, which has collapsed.
 The ruins of the shrine's brick towers lie in the center of the enclosure.
 The temple dates from the 7th or 8th centuriy and and has been reconstructed in the 11th/12th century, during the Angkorian period.
 It seems it has been built first as the female counterpart to the Shiva Temple at Vat Phou, according to an inscription it was in 889 dedicated to Rudrani, the shakti of Shiva.
-"It houses a rare mukhalinga, a stone linga with two clearly-defined albeit gloomy faces", notes Andy Brouwer, who has good pictures.
+"It houses a rare mukhalinga, a stone linga with two clearly-defined albeit gloomy faces", notes Andy Brower in his blog, who has good pictures.
 "It is the only one in Southeast Asia with four faces of Shiva looking in the four cardinal directions", writes Willard G. Van De Bogart.

 Read also the description by travelfish.org.
 More pictures on kuradashieigakan.com.
-Read more on Vat Phou Fund for the Safeguarding of Champasak Heritage.

 Saturday, January 8, 2011